kennysp19/Active-Directory-Home-Lab/README.md

 # Active Directory Home Lab

 ## Overview
-I built a hands-on Active Directory lab to simulate a real-world enterprise environment and develop foundational skills in identity and access management, user administration, and security monitoring relevant to a SOC Analyst role.
+I built a hands-on Active Directory lab to simulate a real-world enterprise environment and develop foundational skills in identity and access management, user administration, and security monitoring.

 ## Objective